forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 ### Code Builder Environment Checklist

 1. Einstein for Developers extension is disabled in Code Builder by default.
 To enable the extension you must first set the Salesforce telemetry level to `true` for your VS Code workspace.
-This setting is on my default.
-Go to **Settings** and search for `salesforcedx-vscode-core.telemetry.enabled` to confirm.
+This setting is `true` by default.
+Go to **Settings** and search for `salesforcedx-vscode-core.telemetry.enabled` to confirm or fix.